 You may choose to pay online via ProCare with a credit card (2.75% transaction fee applied) or Debit/ACH (\$.75 transaction fee applied).
-Checks are accepted in-person at the Early Childhood office at Holly Elementary.
+Checks are accepted in-person at the Early Childhood office at Holly Elementary and given to Amber Carmichael.